 My 'wife' had deserted me six months ago.
 Our daughter was the one reason I left New York.
 Mint was at a high-class hotel with the LA millionaire.
 She was an expert at happierness.
 I was cursed to live a life alone and rode my motor scooter to the fishing village of Ban Samae San.

 A hilltop temple dedicated to a mythical water goddess overlooked the unpopulated archipelago stretching south into the Gulf of Siam.
 I struck the bells outside the wat with a wooden mallet and beseeched Phra Mae Khongkha, the adopted Hindu water goddess, to forgive my mistreatment of her holy element.
-Part of he ritual requires striking the bells alongside the lofty wat.
+Part of the ritual requires striking the bells alongside the lofty wat.
 After the metallic peals cleared the air and I drove the motorcycle down to the Navy pier.

 Several skin-divers were working on the quay's support pillars.
 They glanced at me without a second thought.
 They dealt with farangs from the US Navy during the yearly Cobra Gold war games.
 The sea was unsullied by tourism.
 Civilian use of the islands was banned by the military.